 Further, it can also raise global sea level by over three metres, said researchers from the Northumbria University in the UK.

-The long-term warming and shoaling trends in Circumpolar Deep Water, in combination with changing wind patterns in the Amundsen Sea, can expose Pine Island Glacier’s ice shelf to warmer waters for longer periods of time, making temperature changes of this magnitude increasingly likely, the researchers noted.
+The long-term warming and shoaling trends in Circumpolar Deep Water, combined with changing wind patterns in the Amundsen Sea, can expose Pine Island Glacier’s ice shelf to warmer waters for longer periods, making temperature changes of this magnitude increasingly likely, the researchers noted.

 The researchers found that the critical glacier has at least three distinct tipping points.

 The first and second tipping events are relatively small but require a large reversal in ocean conditions for recovery.

 But, the third and final tipping point is crossed with an increase in sub-shelf melt rates equivalent to a 1.2 degree Celsius increase in ocean temperatures, leading to a complete collapse.